What is coal seam gas?

 Natural gas collects in coal seams by bonding to the surface of coal particles.
 The coal seams are generally filled with water and the pressure of this water keeps the gas as a thin film on the surface of the coal.
 The open fractures in the coal can also contain free gas or can be saturated with water.

-To produce gas, wells about the diameter of a dinner plate are drilled into the targeted coal seams which sit far below shallow aquifers commonly sourced for agricultural use.
+To produce gas, wells about the diameter of a dinner plate are drilled into the coal seams.

 Queensland and New South Wales contain most of Australia’s coal seam gas.

 Australia’s coal seam gas industry has grown rapidly, creating valuable jobs, regional development domestic power generation, export income and tax revenue.

 Queensland began producing coal seam gas more than 20 years ago.

 Since then, coal seam gas has become a mainstay of the Australian energy market.

 Today, almost all natural gas used in Queensland comes from coal seams, and CSG now provides about a third of the gas used across the eastern Australian gas market (which includes South Australia).

 Queensland’s gasfields are mostly in the Western Downs and Maranoa regions, centred on the towns of Chinchilla and Roma.
 Toowoomba has become a major CSG industry service hub.